 This is a short statement of what I think my strengths are for potential research activities, educational efforts, and other activities.
 My vita contains more details; here I describe my background and strengths in general terms.

 I am first and foremost an interdisciplinary individual.
 My undergraduate education was mostly in physics, then geology and geophysics.
 In graduate school I gained extensive experience in tropical meteorology with three separate advisors – each a tropical meteorologist with different areas of expertise.
-I was involved in oceanographic research for a summer while at the University of Miami, and, much later, participated in an oceanographic cruise on an Ecuadorean Navy Ship.
+I was involved in oceanographic research for a summer while at the University of Miami, and, much later, participated in an oceanographic cruise on an Ecuadorean Navy oceanographic ship.
 In general, my research activities have focussed on obtaining the best observational data sets to answer different questions.
 Although I dislike the term “expert”, if I must use the term, I am first an expert in meteorological observations, observing systems, and the meteorological phenomena that such observations are capable of describing.
 But I am a generalist, not a specialist.
 I have been the mission scientist on more than 30 research flights in 6 field programs, using research aircraft to sample a wide range of phenomena, including polar lows and wintertime extratropical cyclones, low-level jets in the subtropics, and even tropical storm genesis events.
 I have also developed widespread observing networks using low-technology pilot balloon measurements to determine wind climatologies over poorly described regions of the tropics.
 I generally try to use the most appropriate (and economical) tools required for the problem at hand.

-Having worked mostly in the tropics and with developing countries, I feel that I can accomplish more with less.
+Having worked mostly in the tropics and with developing countries, I tried to accomplish more with less.
 Because I have worked closely with many meteorological services I have a better perspective of the problems (“challenges”) that are common to most of them.
 Much of this work was in the field – at remote sites or locations not commonly visited by foreign scientists.